4.71 from 55 reviews

 • Delicious for breakfast or brunch

-Power pack your breakfast with quinoa egg muffins!
-I love prepping this on a Sunday to have for the week.
+Power-pack your breakfast with quinoa egg muffins!
+I love prepping this on Sunday to have for the week.

-I also love including in a veggie during breakfast.
-You can top these with avocado and enjoy with fruit to balance out the meal.
+I also love including a veggie during breakfast.
+To balance the meal, you can top these with avocado and enjoy them with fruit.

 Ingredients you will need to make Quinoa Breakfast Muffins